bosch-io/iot-things-examples/README.md

 ## License

-The examples are available under the terms of Bosch SI Example Code License.
+The examples are available under the terms of Bosch SI or Bosch.IO Example Code License.
 See individual files for details.